Ben Crosby

 Does your team struggle to manage project workloads?
 I’m [Your Name], a software expert from [Company].
 We specialize in delivering easy-to-use automation solutions tailored to your workflows.
 With [Product], our all-in-one project management platform, you can boost collaboration, streamline repetitive tasks and revolutionize your productivity.
 If you’re ready to say goodbye to bottlenecks and missed deadlines, I’d love to talk more about [Product] with you.

-By opening with a question that targets their specific pain points, you immediately pique their interest and get them to pay attention to what you have to say.
+By opening with a question that targets their specific pain points, you immediately pique their interest and get them to pay attention to what you have to say, demonstrating how an effective elevator pitch can direct audience attention toward a clear solution.

 Example #2: Create a Sense of Urgency